KarlMathuthu/ChatMate-Messenger/README.md

 If you find ChatMate - Messenger useful or interesting, don't forget to give us a star on GitHub.
 Your support keeps us motivated to continue improving the app.

-[Add download or usage instructions here if applicable]

 Happy chatting! 😊📱📢📸🎉

 ## Developer